lyne-design-system/lyne-helper-figma-api/README.md

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification to make sure we can automatically determine the next release version if necessary.

 ## Deployment

+The package is automatically build and published to npm via Travis CI as soon as pushed to master.